Elizabeth Glover: Contract with Daye

 While in London, Daye was employed as a locksmith.
-He may have been related to John Daye, who worked as a printer in London from 1560 to 1583, but no solid link has been found between the two men.
-Stephen was the first printer in the British Colonies.

-The first book printed in the Colonies was the Bay Psalm Book.
-As Robert F. Roden describes:Daye is not supposed to have been a learned typographer, his workmen were untrained, his types were poor; the operations of the press, therefore were slow.
+As Robert F. Roden describes his printing work in the Bay Psalm Book:Daye is not supposed to have been a learned typographer, his workmen were untrained, his types were poor; the operations of the press, therefore were slow.
 The result of his labors was a rudely printed quarto of 148 leaves or 37 sheets […] In addition, a few words in Hebrew letters are employed in the preface and may have been specially cut on wood or metal for this book.
 Typographical errors and curiosities of spacing exist throughout the book.
 Oddly enough, the heading at the top of each left-hand page is printed "Psalm", while on the opposite page the word is spelled and spaced "Ps-alme".
 Of Daye, Isaiah Thomas wrote: "In 1642, he owned several lots of land 'in the bounds of Cambridge'.
 He mortgaged one of those lots as security for the payment of a cow, calf, and a heifer; whence, we may conclude, he was not in very affluent circumstances."
 Daye also had a criminal record and several lawsuits that were filed by Daye after he left the printing press still exist.

 Daye worked at the press until 1648, several years after Elizabeth's death.
 Henry Dunster took over the management of the press.
 It is unknown whether Daye left voluntarily or because Dunster was dissatisfied at his work.
 Subsequent operation of the press was handed over to Samuel Green.